renatoGarcia/icecream-cpp/README.md

 ### Range views pipeline

-To print the data flowing through a range views pipeline (both [STL ranges](https://en.cppreference.com/w/cpp/header/ranges) and [Range-v3](https://ericniebler.github.io/range-v3/)), we use the `IC_V` function, which will print any input it receives from the previous view.
-Since the `IC_V` function is within a range views pipeline, the printing will be done lazily, while each element is generated.
+To print the data flowing through a range views pipeline (both with [STL ranges](https://en.cppreference.com/w/cpp/header/ranges) and [Range-v3](https://ericniebler.github.io/range-v3/)), we can use either the `IC_V` or `IC_FV` functions, which will lazily print any input they receive from the previous view.
+The `IC_VF` function behaves the same as `IC_V`, but accepts a [format string](#output-formatting) as defined to the [range types](#range-format-string) as its first argument.
+Since these functions will be placed within a range views pipeline, the printing will be done lazily, as each element is generated.
 For instance:

 ```C++
 namespace vws = std::views;